Victor-QTP/materials/LoRA-vision-adaptation/README.md

-# LoRA Vision Model Adaptation
+# LoRA Vision-Language Model Adaptation

 Parameter-efficient fine-tuning of vision-language detectors using LoRA on the first 10,000 images from BDD100K training set.